data-integrations/wrangler/docs/directives/json-path.md

 ## Syntax
 ```
 json-path <source-column> <destination-column> <expression>
 ```

-* `source-column` specifies the column in the record that should be considered as the "root member object" or "$".
+* `<source-column>` specifies the column in the record that should be considered as the "root member object" or "$"
-* `destination-column` is the name of the output column in the record where the results of the expression will be stored.
+* `<destination-column>` is the name of the output column in the record where the results of the expression will be stored
-* `expression` is a JSON path expression; see _Usage Notes_ below for details.
+* `<expression>` is a JSON path expression; see _Usage Notes_ below for details

 ## Usage Notes